cadeja/apartment-scraper/README.md

 ## To-Do
+- Each apartment building should have id associated in order to link units properly in the future
-- Get Fees and Policies info
+- :white_check_mark: ~~Get Fees and Policies info~~
-    - The tabs can vary so it'll require a more flexible solution
-    - Includes required fees, pets, and parking fee info
 - Make function to cycle through each available unit
     - data should include:
         - Unit number
         - price
         - size in sq ft
         - availability (date)
+- Add city, state to data